iwasz/cpp-can-isotp/README.md

 The code you see above is more or less all that's needed for **receiving** ISO-TP messages.
 In (1) we somehow connect to the underlying CAN-bus subsystem and then, using ```socketFd``` we are able to send and receive raw CAN-frames (see examples).

 ## Callbacks
 Callback is the second parameter to ```create``` function, and it can have 3 different forms.
-The simplest (called *simple* througout this document and the source code) is :
+The simplest (called *simple* througout this document and the source code) is:

 ```cpp
 void indication (tp::IsoMessage const &msg) { /* ... */ }